andrewbutterfield/smcgen/README.md

 `smcgen` --- runs the application.

-At present both the tests and the application are trivial stubs.
-This will change in the near future.
+At present the tests are trivial stubs.
+This should change in the near future.
+The application simply runs the latest version (currently Abstraction Level One) with parameter `b` ranging from 2 to 8.

 ## Pretty-Printing